openstack/openstack-ansible-specs/specs/newton/ipv6-project-support.rst

 Problem description
 ===================

-Neutron currently (in kilo) has the ability to to manage and route IPv6 data.
+Neutron currently (in kilo) has the ability to manage and route IPv6 data.
 OpenStack Ansible currently has a few holes in IPv6 support on Neutron tenant networks (not installing the radvd package in the neutron-agents container for instance).